Kentucky vs. Miami (FL): Odds, spread, over/under - November 28

 - Odds to win the national championship: +1800

-- Oddsmakers rate Kentucky considerably higher (eighth-best in the country) than the computer rankings do (28th).
+- Bookmakers rate Kentucky much higher (eighth-best in the country) than the computer rankings do (28th).

-- The implied probability of Kentucky winning the national championship, based on its +1800 moneyline odds, is 5.3%.
+- Based on its moneyline odds, Kentucky has a 5.3% chance of winning the national championship.

 Miami (FL) Futures Odds